-Hansard Global plc ("the Company") is a limited liability company, incorporated in the Isle of Man, who shares are publicly traded.
+Hansard Global plc ("the Company") is a limited liability company, incorporated in the Isle of Man under the Isle of Man Companies Act 1931 - 2004, whose shares are publicly traded.
 The principal activity of the Company is to act as the holding company of the Hansard Group ("the Group") of companies.
-The activities of the principal operating subsidiaries include the transaction of life assurance business and related activities.
+The activities of the principal operating wholly owned subsidiaries include the transaction of life assurance business and related activities.
+Hansard Europe was closed to new business with effect from 30 June 2013.
+The principal subsidiaries of the company are as follows: